Code-Institute-Submissions/jhch-project/README.md

 The essence and nature of this form of treatment and service provided is evidently very 'intimate' and as such, requires a high degree of trust, understanding, compassion, empathy, reliability and excellent communication.
 Indeed, the website for JHCH was viewed as an opportunity to bridge these very important and unique aspects of this type of service.
-The following points were established as priorities for Justine for the user experience:
+The following points were established as priorities and goals for the user experience of her site:

    - To allow the user to get to know who Justine is, her background and why she became a Hypnotherapist.
-This was very important so as to establish a bridge of trust between the user and Justine, the Hypnotherapist
+This was very important so as to establish a bridge of trust between the user and Justine, the Hypnotherapist.
+This, provide an opportunity to listen to Justine, her story and provide a real-life case study of a patient
    - To understand what Curative Hypnotherapy is, how it works and what is can be used for.
 Ultimately, provide information within a succint and informative manner that a potential user would possibly require.
    - Provide a realistic viewpoint of what Hypnotherapy can and cannot do.
 This was an opportunity to challenge popoular and sensationalist views associated with this therapy.
    - Due to the nature of this treatment, it was important to encouarge and congratulate potential users.
 It is very normal that potential users would be fearful about disclosing their conditions